In the Realm of the Senses

-In the Realm of the Senses (L'Empire des sens, Japanese: 愛のコリーダ, Ai no Korīda, "Bullfight of Love") is a 1976 erotic art film written and directed by Nagisa Ōshima.
+In the Realm of the Senses (愛のコリーダ, L'Empire des sens) is a 1976 erotic art film written and directed by Nagisa Ōshima.
 It is a fictionalised and sexually explicit treatment of a 1936 murder committed by Sada Abe.
-An international coproduction of France and Japan, the film generated great controversy at the time of its release.
+An international coproduction between Japanese and French companies, the film generated great controversy at the time of its release.
 The film had the involvement of pink film luminary Kōji Wakamatsu as co-screenwriter and assistant producer.
 While intended for mainstream wide release, the film contains scenes of unsimulated sexual activity between the actors (Eiko Matsuda and Tatsuya Fuji, among others).
+The film belongs to the romance/thriller genre.

 Plot

 In 1936 Tokyo, Sada Abe is a former prostitute who now works as a maid in a hotel.
 The hotel's owner, Kichizo Ishida, initiates an intense affair that consists of sexual experiments and various self-indulgences.
 Ishida leaves his wife to pursue his affair with Sada.
 Sada becomes increasingly possessive and jealous of Ishida, and Ishida more eager to please her.
 Their mutual obsession escalates until Ishida finds that she is most excited by strangling him during lovemaking, and he is killed in this fashion.
 Sada then severs his penis.
 While she is shown next to him naked, it is mentioned that she will walk around with his organ for four days before being arrested while smiling radiantly.
 Words written with blood can be read on his chest: "Sada Kichi the two of us forever."